 The microbiome in your stomach affects the metabolism of your entire body.
 Medical professionals and researchers are so confident in the role that our gut biome plays in metabolism and weight that they have started manipulating the species found in the gut in order to manage certain health conditions, including obesity.

 Probiotics can reduce hunger, normalize systemic redness and swelling, support healthy energy levels, and boost metabolism.
-That means fewer days of sitting on the couch eating sugar-filled foods and more days of getting up and exercising.

 Boost Vitamin D Absorption